How To Transform An Old Bathroom For Just $4000

 With the bath in good structural shape, we installed a black tile trim around the front of the bath front then extended the same VJ panelling underneath for design cohesion.

 Next up, we waved bye-bye to those unsightly wall tiles.
-Instead of ripping them out, we sanded & undercoated them first with White Knight Tile & Laminate Primer.
+Instead of ripping them out, we sanded and undercoated them first with White Knight Tile & Laminate Primer.
 That’s the undercoat that helps your tile paint bond to your tiles for long term adhesion.
 Miss that step and your tile paint could peel off in days.
 We waited an hour for that to dry, then applied the first coat of tile paint to all the other walls.
 As this needs to dry overnight, I turned my attention to the floor.

-I worked in sections, brushing the edges in first with a paint brush then quickly rolling larger sections in with a foam roller, patch by patch.
+I worked in sections, brushing the edges in first with a paintbrush then quickly rolling larger sections in with a foam roller, patch by patch.
 Be careful not to get this tile paint on any other surfaces as once it dries, it tends to not come off anything!
-We unfortunately got a small patch of it on the floorboards outside the bathroom… boy, was it hard to get off.
-This tile paint sets seriously hard so be fast but super careful when applying it.
-With that done, I decided to call it a day, allowing both the wall tile & floor tile paint to dry overnight.
+We unfortunately got a small patch of it on the floorboards outside the bathroom… boy was it hard to get off!
+This tile paint sets seriously hard so be fast but super-careful when applying it.
+With that done, I decided to call it a day, allowing both the wall tile and floor tile paint to dry overnight.

-The very next morning it was time for all the new fixtures to go back in …
+The very next morning it was time for all the new fixtures to go back in.

 Last but not least, a few styling items were added to visually fill the space.
 The timber caddy sourced from Kmart for just $22, provides a bit of extra storage for all those bath essentials (bath salts, face washers, that sort of stuff!).
-Another cheapie addition was the L.A inspired print from Kmart.
-You can lay in the bath now & imagine yourself there, even though you’re in Sydney’s west.
-A bath mat, candle & bottle of hand wash complete the look.
+Another cheapie addition was the L.A. inspired print from Kmart.
+You can lay in the bath now and imagine yourself there, even though you’re in Sydney’s west.
+A bath mat, candle and bottle of handwash complete the look.